 In a sense, maybe this is a good thing for the bead ecosystem: if so many of us were so highly dependent on one company, maybe it actually is of wide-ranging economic benefit, for us to find other products.
 So that, you know; what happened, can’t happen again.

-To be sure, there are still ways to obtain Swarovski products, but you have to sign up and be approved, first, and you’re subject to contractual obligations.
-I’m not going to get into it.
-Let’s just say that Swarovski is exercising more control over who they sell to, though at some sites it does look as though a general consumer (not a business) can actually still buy some of the goods.
+To be sure, there are still ways to obtain Swarovski products, but you have to sign up and be approved, first, and you’re subject to contractual obligations — but that’s only if you’re looking for factory packs.
+Swarovski is exercising more control over who they sell to, though at some sites it does look as though a general consumer (not a business) can actually still buy some of the goods.
 Read on.

 Last night, I was writing to myself about how to increase value in what I make, by using higher-quality components.
 I’ve seen a lot of people do this by using crystal beads and components (such as loose stones and items like mounted chatons).
 I would refer to these as “lead-crystal” beads and components; however, Swarovski eliminated lead from their formulations, quite a while (years) ago.
 Right now, however, we are left with several options as regards the preservation (or introduction) of sparkle.